 Associate Organist, Rory Moules

 Rory is an Oxford based organist and choral director currently holding the positions of Associate Organist at Magdalen College and Assistant Organist at the Oxford Oratory.
 Prior to this, Rory completed degrees and held the position of organ scholar at The Queen’s and Keble Colleges before taking up the post of Director of Music at Corpus Christi College.

 Alongside playing the organ Rory greatly enjoys working as a collaborative musician, in particular as a continuo player and piano accompanist.
 Having previously studied the organ with Christopher Tambling, David Bednall and Matthew Martin, Rory currently is taught by Stephen Farr and David Maw.
-Rory is an Associate of the Royal College of Organists.
+Rory is a Fellow of the Royal College of Organists.

 Chapel and Choir PA, Melanie Bennette

 Melanie's background lies in music administration, event management, fundraising and primary school teaching.
 As an arts administrator, she has worked for the Royal Opera House, St John’s Smith Square, the South Bank Centre and Sadler’s Wells Theatre, and, as an events fundraiser, for a number of leading UK charities.
 As Chapel and Choir PA, Melanie works for the Dean of Divinity in managing the Chapel diary and other Chapel-related matters, and for the Informator Choristarum with Choir activities, events and recordings, the music library, and liaison with Chorister parents.
 She is also the Choir's designated officer for safeguarding children.